 You’ll ride through a thin steam curtain on which images of Barbosa are projected.
 Throughout the opening scenes, the fog and mist can be thick.
 Some steam is used in the town scenes, although it is not always noticeable.

 Synthetic fragrances are used.
 For example, a burning wood scent can be detected in the burning town scene.
 This is a synthetic fragrance.

 Some parents feel that the scenes are a bit too suggestive or intense for their children.
-These scenes include a man being dunked in a well, some drunken pirates, thunder and lightning, women being auctioned off, buildings on fire, and some spooky things including skeletons.
+These scenes include a man being dunked in a well, some drunken pirates, thunder and lightning, buildings on fire, and some spooky things including skeletons.

 To view the full ride experience, check out this video:

 Check out other rides in Disney World’s Magic Kingdom:

 SEE RIDES AND ATTRACTIONS IN THE OTHER PARKS: